Subtlety of oscillation indices of oscillatory integrals of real analytic functions: Abstract

 \section{Abstract}

-For a locally defined real analytic function, we study the relation between the oscillation index of oscillatory integrals and the real log canonical threshold.
+For a locally defined real analytic function $f$, we study the relation between the oscillation index of oscillatory integrals and the real log canonical threshold.
 The former is always negative, and its absolute value is greater than or equal to the latter.
-They coincide very often, but there are certain exceptional cases even in the Newton nondegenerate convenient homogeneous case where the number of variables is even and smaller than the degree.
+They coincide very often, but there are certain exceptional cases, and it is not very clear when the equality holds.
+In this note we give some sufficient conditions for the coincidence to hold or to fail.
+In the Newton-nondegenerate convenient homogeneous case, we show that the strict inequality holds if the number of variables $n$ is even and smaller than the degree $d$ of $f$ (or $f^{-1}(0)=\{0\}$), and the equality holds if $n$ is odd and $f^{-1}(0)=\{0\}$ (in particular, $d$ is even).
+The first assertion does not seem to be compatible with some standard formula in the literature, and there must be some error somewhere, although it does not seem easy to detect it inside this paper.